What is the purpose of the commission?

 The commission provides the following services.

 - Clemency.
-Clemency is a constitutionally authorized process through which a convicted felon may seek restoration of their civil rights.
-The commission serves as an investigative body that supports the Board of Executive Clemency (composed of the Governor and members of the Florida Cabinet, which consists of the Attorney General, Commissioner of Agriculture, and Chief Financial Officer).
-The commission reports to the board the circumstances; criminal records; and social, physical, mental, and psychiatric conditions and histories of persons under consideration by the board for pardon, commutation of sentence, or remission of fine, penalty, or forfeiture.
-In Fiscal Year 2017-18, the commission completed 5,639 clemency cases.
+Clemency is a constitutionally authorized process through which an individual may have some or all of their rights restored.
+The commission serves as an investigative body that supports the Board of Executive Clemency (composed of the Governor and members of the Florida Cabinet, which consists of the Attorney General, Commissioner of Agriculture and Consumer Services, and Chief Financial Officer).
+The commission conducts investigative reports of persons under consideration by the board for full pardon, pardon without firearm authority, pardon for misdemeanor, commutation of sentence, remission of fines and forfeitures, specific authority to own, possess, or use firearms, restoration of civil rights, or restoration of alien status under Florida law.
+In Fiscal Year 2019-20, the commission completed 4,244 clemency cases.

 Who is on the commission?